Lion’s mane mushrooms may be enjoyed raw, cooked, dried or steeped as a tea. Their extracts often used in over the counter supplements.

 New animal research has discovered that a lion’s mane mushroom extract has anti-inflammatory effects that can reduce symptoms of stress and depression in mice

-Other animal research have found that lion’s mane extract can also help regenerate brain tissues and also improve the functioning of the hippocampus, a region of the brain responsible for processing memories and psychological responses
+Other animal research has found that lion’s mane extract can also help regenerate brain tissues and also improve the functioning of the hippocampus, a region of the brain responsible for processing memories and psychological responses

 Researchers feel that improved functioning of the hippocampus might explain the cuts in gastrointestinal and nervous behaviors in mice given that these extracts.